 | Posted in humor, News - 0 Comments.

-Pittsburgh owner Jerry Lynn made national news in June when his DIY plight was aired on NPR’s “Wait Wait, Don’t Tell Me.”
+Pittsburgh owner Jerry Lynn made national news in June of 2017 when his DIY plight was aired on NPR’s “Wait Wait, Don’t Tell Me.”
 The story was originally reported by KDKA Pittsburgh, which we found via WNEP16.